-Very often, a temporarily high lymphocyte count is a normal effect of how your body’s immune system works.
-Sometimes lymphocyte levels are elevated due to a serious condition, such as leukemia.
+A temporarily high lymphocyte count is an average effect of how your body’s immune system works.
+Sometimes lymphocyte levels are elevated due to a severe condition, such as leukemia.

 Your doctor may order specific diagnostic tests to help identify the cause of your lymphocytosis.

-These tests may include other lab tests to rule out infections or tests to look at other tissues in the body, such as a bone marrow biopsy and looking at your blood under a microscope.
+These tests may include other lab tests to rule out infections or difficulties in looking at other tissues in the body, such as a bone marrow biopsy and looking at your blood under a microscope.

 What are the symptoms of lymphocytosis?

 Lymphocytosis itself does not cause symptoms.
 However, you may experience symptoms of the underlying cause of lymphocytosis.
-Depending on the cause, symptoms can range from no symptoms to severe.
+Depending on the cause, symptoms can range from no signs to severe.

 How is lymphocytosis diagnosed?

 Your doctor diagnoses lymphocytosis with a blood test called a complete blood count with differential.
-This test shows an increase in white blood cells, with a higher than normal number of lymphocytes.
+This test shows an increase in white blood cells, with more than an average number of lymphocytes.

-Your doctor may use other diagnostic blood tests, such as a test called flow cytometry, to see if the lymphocytes are clonal (seen in a disorder called chronic lymphocytic leukemia).
+Your doctor may use other diagnostic blood tests, such as a flow cytometry test, to see if the lymphocytes are clonal (seen in a disorder called chronic lymphocytic leukemia).